trueadm/ripple

 Note: the

-element must be top-level within acomponent
+<style>element must be top-level within acomponent.

 Context

-where a value or reactive object can be shared through the component tree –
+Ripple has the concept of context where a value or reactive object can be shared through the component tree –

 like in other frameworks.
-This all happens from the createContext
+This all happens from the createContext function that is imported from ripple.

-the values, but this must happen within the component.
+When you create a context, you can get and set the values, but this must happen within the component.
 Using them

 outside will result in an error being thrown.